Healthy Homes Assessment Upper Hutt

 Upper Hutt Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory in all Upper Hutt and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required throughout Upper Hutt and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that prove the conformance to each Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records of their compliance with the Healthy Homes Standard that apply or will be applicable during the tenure of the rental property.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any new, renewed , or altered lease.
+• Property managers and private landlords must make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered tenancy.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

-• All households which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2024